 TAPPING INTO THE RIGHT BRAIN

 We pride ourselves in being on the cutting edge of technology, and we are committed to ensuring that students graduate as citizens of a digital world.
-Each student is provided with a Fujitsu LifeBook T5010 Tablet PC to facilitate the completion of all coursework.
+Each student is provided with a Fujitsu LifeBook T935 convertible tablet to facilitate the completion of all coursework.
 All classrooms are digitally equipped.
 Students take notes, receive and submit assignments, access handouts and supplementary web materials, and collaborate with teachers and fellow students through a campus-wide wireless network.